-- B. Analysis of clients/family needs: - C. Match the client needs and site capabilities as closely as possible. - D. Area layout plan: There are three principal areas that are usually considered in landscape plans.
+C. Match the client needs and site capabilities as closely as possible.
+There are basic features of the landscape and must be positioned carefully.
+It is not uncommon to get two conflicting interests, but through proper plant selection and professional competency both interests can be partially if not fully satisfied i The public area which generally is the area in front of the house.

-These are

-i The public area which generally is the area in front of the house.
 However it could be on the side of the house if this is the approach owner wishes the visitors to use.